 If we use an underwriter or underwriters in the sale of securities offered by this prospectus, the underwriters will acquire the securities for their own account, including through underwriting, purchase, security lending or repurchase agreements with us, unless the underwriters are acting only as our agents for the purpose of selling our securities as described below under "Sale Through Agents."
 The underwriters may resell the securities from time to time in one or more transactions, including negotiated transactions.
 Underwriters may sell the securities in order to facilitate transactions in any of our other securities (described in this prospectus or otherwise), including other public or private transactions and short sales made by the underwriters in connection with the distribution of our securities by the underwriters.
 Underwriters may offer securities to the public either through underwriting syndicates represented by one or more managing underwriters or directly by one or more firms acting as underwriters.
-Unless otherwise indicated in the prospectus supplement, the obligated to purchase all the offered securities if they purchase any of them.
+Unless otherwise indicated in the prospectus supplement, the obligations of the underwriters to purchase the securities will be subject to certain conditions, and the underwriters will be obligated to purchase all the offered securities if they purchase any of them.
 The underwriters may change from time to time any public offering price and any discounts or concessions allowed or re-allowed or paid to dealers.